Randomized versions of Mazur lemma and Krein-Smulian theorem: A randomized version of Mazur lemma

 \section{A randomized version of Mazur lemma}

 A well-known result of classical convex analysis is the Mazur lemma, which shows that for any weakly convergent sequence in a Banach space there is a sequence of convex combinations of its members that converges strongly to the same limit.
-We will generalize this tool to nets in a $L^0$-normed module.
-For this purpose, we will consider not only $L^0$-convex combinations, but also countable concatenations of members of a given net.
+We will generalize this tool to nets in an $L^0$-normed module.

-First of all, we will recall the notion of gauge function given in \cite{key-8}:
+Before proving this result, we need to recall the gauge function for $L^0$-modules, which was introduced in \cite[Definition 2.21]{key-8}: